ArtemMusienko/ArtemMusienko/README.md

 # Hello    ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is  Artem Musienko

 ## Junior ML-engineer

 My journey into IT started in 2018, when I began studying at Don State Technical University.
-Currently, I am enrolled in the course "Neural Network Developer", where I am learning about the latest developments in the field.
-I am also working on improving my English skills, and my current level is B1.
+Currently :mortar_board:, I am enrolled in the course "Neural Network Developer", where I am learning about the latest developments in the field :computer:.
+I am also working on improving my English skills, and my current level is B1 :books:.

-My goal is to become a highly qualified specialist in the field of machine learning.
+My goal is to become a highly qualified specialist in the field of machine learning  :bulb:.
 ML arouses my great interest and desire to grow in this direction.
 I have many interesting repositories that can be viewed in my profile.
-It will be interesting for me to discuss them with you and get your assessment!
+It will be interesting for me to discuss them with you and get your assessment :memo:!

 -   🌍 I'm based in Russia, Rostov-on-Don
 -   ✉️ You can contact me at [temich2001@yandex.ru](mailto:temich2001@yandex.ru)
 -   🧠 I'm learning Python, SQL and how neural networks work
 -   🤝 I'm open to collaborating on for startups in ML and Kaggle competitions
 -   ⚡ [My resume](https://disk.yandex.ru/i/94gdl5xip4nJTg)